 What does “get over” even mean, anyway?
 Forget them?
 Hate them?
 Not think about them every day?
 Be able to function without them?
 Love someone else?
 All of the above or a combination?
 Who knows.
 Maybe there’s some people you’ll never really “get over”.
 Maybe you were married and had kids with them and need to see them every weekend to drop the kids off or pick them up, so you can never really get them “out of your life”, but you know that you’re not in love with them.
 Maybe you never see them again.
 Maybe it takes you three years to know that you don’t think of them when you look at red grapes anymore.
 There’s different qualifiers, there’s different goals, there’s different relationships, break-ups, reasons, feelings, everything.
 Nothing is the same, including your last two relationships.

-I’ve been in a relationship for three years, so it seems kind of ridiculous for me to be writing this article I guess.
-But an Uncustomary Babe requested this list, and even though it might have been a few calendars since I could journal about a break-up, that doesn’t mean all of mine aren’t extremely vivid in my mind.
+An Uncustomary Babe requested this list, and even though I’m currently in a relationship, that doesn’t mean all of my break-ups aren’t extremely vivid in my mind.
 Those feelings stay with you; I promise I remember.
 Actually, here’s a post that I wrote about six months after I ended a six and a half year relationship.
 It was the first time in half a year I felt like the rug wasn’t being pulled out from under me and I was standing firm, with a literal light at the end of the tunnel that I was responsible for lighting.
 That’s how I want you to feel.

 I know if you’re reading this post it’s more likely you feel how I did six months prior to writing that post, when I would lay with my head buried in the couch for nineteen hours at a time, not eating, sleeping, or speaking; just feeling completely numb, wasteful, and stupid.
 It’s okay to feel that way.
 You’re going to feel that way.
 But when you’re ready, this list is here for you to try different things to begin the healing process which is slow and still painful.
 You will be whole again.
 In fact, you’re whole right now.
 It just doesn’t feel like it.
 The person you’re not with anymore was someone who added things to your life, but by leaving, they have not taken anything away from who you are.
 You are still here, just as you were before they arrived.
 It might feel like a piece of your heart is missing, but scar tissue builds back stronger than before and I promise you’re going to come out of this as such a bigger badass than you knew you could be.